 The track stays quite wet after rain, so be sure to wear decent shoes.
 It’s also pretty rough in spots, making it challenging for little kids but a total adventure for primary aged kids.

-Rated moderate, it’s only about 5km if you retrace your steps, and most people can do it in an hour each way.
+It’s rated moderate, and it’s only about 5km if you retrace your steps.
+Most people can do it in an hour each way.
 Bring plenty of water, as there are no facilities along the way.

 Leave your car at one station and jump the train back.